pytorch/pytorch.github.io/_features/native-onnx-support.md

         a = a + 1
     print()
   ```
+summary: Export models in the standard ONNX (Open Neural Network Exchange) format for direct access to ONNX-compatible platforms, runtimes, visualizers, and more.
 ---

 Export models in the standard ONNX (Open Neural Network Exchange) format for direct access to ONNX-compatible platforms, runtimes, visualizers, and more.